Glycemic response to beer

 Glass mulberry meadHome brewed mulberry mead

-Disturbingly there is strong evidence (over 200 papers) confirming that even small amounts of commercial booze increases the risk of cancer.
-There are so few people doing a home brew that there is no research concerning whether it is the alcohol per se, or some other toxic chemical; for example Neonics in growing the barley and hops or fungicides on grapes.
+Disturbingly there is strong evidence (over 200 papers) confirming that even small amounts of commercial booze increase the risk of cancer.
+There are so few people doing a home brew that there is no research concerning whether it is the alcohol per se or some other toxic chemical; for example Neonics used in growing the barley and hops.
+Fungicides on grapes are a worry too.

 What is known is that the Blue Zone people drink quite large amounts of locally-brewed, unpasteurised wines and beers with their meals; and enjoy long and fruitful lives.

 Luckily the glycemic response to mead is low.
-My HbA1c is 5.4 now; quite normal.
+My HbA1c is 5.4 now since eschewing all refined carbs; quite normal.

 Mulberry honey mead in carboyMulberry honey mead